zach-zabetakis/DQC/lib/data/README.md

 ## Heart

-Monster hearts which grant the essence of the defeated monster Note that description is for display purposes only.
+Monster hearts which grant the essence of the defeated monster.
+Note that description is for display purposes only.

 `(A) name` - heart name